DNA & Genealogy

 Forensics & Cold Cases

-Investigative Genetic Genealogy (IGG) – sometimes referred to as Forensic Genetic Genealogy (FGG) or Forensic Investigative Genetic Genealogy (FIGG) – is being used or trialled by law enforcement agencies around the world to identify perpetrators of serious violent crimes such as rape and murder.
+Investigative Genetic Genealogy (IGG) – sometimes referred to as Forensic Genetic Genealogy (FGG) or Forensic Investigative Genetic Genealogy (FIGG) – is being used or trialled by law enforcement agencies around the world to give names to unidentified human remains (UHR) and to identify perpetrators of serious violent crimes such as rape and murder.

 Some are cold cases that have remained unsolved for decades, and others are recent crimes where the aim is to apprehend the criminals quickly to prevent further offences.

-Other agencies – such as the DNA Doe Project, and Australia’s National DNA Program for Unidentified and Missing Persons – are using genetic genealogy techniques to identify John & Jane Does (unidentified bodies) and unidentified human remains (UHR), providing much needed resolution – or at least some answers, for the families of those identified.
+Other agencies – such as the DNA Doe Project, and Australia’s National DNA Program for Unidentified and Missing Persons – are using genetic genealogy techniques to identify John & Jane Does (unidentified bodies) and unidentified human remains (UHR), providing much needed resolution, or at least some answers, for the families of those identified and for investigators who never gave up.

 The terms of service of the biggest genealogy DNA testing companies (AncestryDNA, 23andMe & MyHeritage DNA) prohibit use of their DNA databases by law enforcement.